Mobile payments: a growing trend among consumers

 Driven in part by the impact of the COVID-19 pandemic, the popularity of so-called "clean" payments (smartphones, smartwatches, rings, bracelets, payment-ready cufflinks, among others) is experiencing a strong and rapid acceleration around the world.

-In the particular and more eccentric case of rings, key rings and cufflinks, devices that we don't normally associate with payments and which the market has baptised as passive wearables, growth is frenetic due to the greater attention that the fashion and jewellery world is currently devoting to them.
+In the particular and more eccentric case of rings, keyrings and cufflinks, devices that we don't normally associate with payments and which the market has baptised as passive wearables, growth is frenetic due to the greater attention that the world of fashion and jewellery is currently devoting to them.

 There is no shortage of examples of this, ranging from the case of a well-known French designer who has created rings capable of carrying payment information, to new bracelets and cufflinks that include payment technology and "smart" fabrics that, based on interactive sensors, turn jackets and trousers into potential means of carrying information and making payments.